 And dotes the more upon a heart at ease;

 In the first quatrain of ‘On Fame’ by John Keats, the poet gives fame a bodily manifestation.
 He sees it as a wayward girl who is neither serious nor focused on a particular man.
 She prefers a thoughtless boy like her.
 Those who try to impress her with a slavish mindset, get a clear rejection from her.
 This representation of fame defines what it is to the readers.
-Fame is not that kind of a thing which needs attention and care.
-It is neither a thing to cherish and preserve.
+Fame is not that kind of a thing that needs attention and care.
+It is neither a thing to cherish nor preserve.
 A person who does his part to the fullest gets popular in the eyes of people.
 Fame loves to be the crown of the person who knows how to handle it with ease.

 She is a Gipsey, – will not speak to those

 Who have not learnt to be content without her;

 A Jilt, whose ear was never whisper’d close,

 Who thinks they scandal her who talk about her;